wem3/bandit/README.md

-bandit_4x2
+bandit: matlab
 ============

-Functions for simulating a reinforcement learning model in a four-armed bandit task with two outcomes per arm and estimating its parameters with a variety of methods.
+Functions and scripts for simulating choices in a k-armed bandit and estimating reinforcement learning parameters with a variety of methods.

-Modified from [Bradley Doll's 2-armed bandit code] (https://github.com/dollbb/estRLParam/tree/master/matlab "Bradley Doll's estRLParam").
+Structured in the style [Bradley Doll's 2-armed bandit code] (https://github.com/dollbb/estRLParam/tree/master/matlab "Bradley Doll's estRLParam"), with thanks to Ben Seymour and Amy Krolsch.